Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 This recognizable trio remains at the top of my personal list after trying numerous colour schemes over the years.

 Deep red commands attention as your focal point.
 Choose rich crimson for sophistication or bright cherry red for cheerful energy.
-Use red on ornaments, ribbons, and accent pieces scattered around your room.
+Use red ornaments, ribbons, and accent pieces scattered around your room.

 Forest green provides the perfect backdrop.
 It channels classic evergreen trees while balancing red’s intensity.
 Stick with dark hunter green rather than bright lime shades for elegant results.
+Gold delivers sparkle and luxury.
+Matte gold feels subtle and refined, while shiny metallics create full festive drama.

-- Spray pinecones with gold paint for natural touches
+- Spray pinecones with Gold paint for natural touches

 Snowy Winter White’s, Silver and Blue